-- a) The design of noise mitigation measures, including the low-noise road surfaces and noise barriers required by Conditions DRN1 and DRN2 must be completed for the alignment of the Project described in an outline plan required by Condition DGA6. - b) The design required by clause (a) may alter the location, length or type of noise mitigation, including low-noise road surface or noise barriers, required by Conditions DRN1 and DRN2: - i. where the design change to the noise mitigation measures results in the same Category of noise criteria or a change of Category of noise criteria from Category B to Category A at any identified PPF listed in Schedule 9; or - ii. where the design change to the noise mitigation measures, or the Project described in the outline plan required by Condition DGA6, results in a change of Category of noise criteria from Category A to Category B or C, or from Category B to Category C at any identified PPF listed in Schedule 9 and it is confirmed that the design change is the Best Practicable Option; or - iii. where the Project described in the outline plan, in accordance with Condition DCA6, results in a change of Category of noise criteria from Category A to Category B or C, or from Category B to Category C, at any identified PPF listed in Schedule 9 and it is confirmed that the design change is the Bost Practicable Option. - A report must be prepared that sets out noise mitigation measures and must include, but not be limited to: - i. predicted noise levels at each identified PPF listed in Schedule 9 in 2039; - ii. design drawings for noise barriers; and - iii. specifications for road surfaces. - d) The report required by clause (c) must be provided as part of the outline plan required by Condition DGA6.
+Condition Number Conditions a) The design of noise mitigation measures, including the low-noise road surfaces and noise barriers required by Conditions DRN1 and DRN2 must be completed for the alignment of the Project described in an outline plan required by Condition DGA6. b) The design required by clause (a) may alter the location, length or type of noise mitigation, including low-noise road surface or noise barriers, required by Conditions DRN1 and DRN2: i. where the design change results in the same Category of noise criteria or a change of Category of noise criteria from Category B to Category A at any identified PPF listed in Schedule 9; or ii. where the design change results in a change of Category of noise criteria from Category A to Category B, or from Category B to Category C at any identified PPF listed in Schedule 9 and it is confirmed that the design change is the Best Practicable Option; or iii. where the Project described in the outline plan, in accordance with Condition DGA6, results in a change of Category of noise criteria from Category A to Category B, or from Category B to Category C, at any identified PPF listed in Schedule 9 and it is confirmed that the design change is the Best Practicable Option. c) A report must be prepared that sets out noise mitigation measures must include, but not be limited to: predicted noise levels at each identified PPF listed in Schedule 9 in 2039; ii. design drawings for noise barriers; and iii. specifications for road surfaces. d) The report required by clause (c) must be provided as part of the outline plan required by Condition DGA6.
+DRN4 Post-construction review of noise mitigation measures a) A post-construction review, comprising a site inspection, must be undertaken of the following noise mitigation measures: the noise barriers required by Condition DRN3; ii. the low noise road surface required by Condition DRN3; and the mechanical expansion joints on bridges and any other road environmental treatments that are for the purpose of noise mitigation. b) The review required by clause (ab) must confirm that: i. the noise mitigation measured have been constructed or installed as described in the design report required by Condition DRN3; and ii. the predicted sound levels at each identified PPF listed in Schedule 9 in 2039 set out in the design-report prepared under Condition DRN3 will be achieved. c) A record of the reviews required by clause (a) must be provided to the District Council within three (3) months of the road being open for public use.
+DRN5 Audio tactile profiled road markings Ribbed audio tactile profiled road markings must not be used on the road surface within 200 metres of any PPF.
+DRN6 Building modifications a) Prior to commencement of construction, those PPFs that are predicted to be in Category B and Category C in 2039 must be identified.